cooperlyt/keycloak-phone-provider/README.md

 + Cli param `number-regx` rename to `number-regex`,

 Migration:
-+ Set cli param `canonicalize-phone-numbers` is "" or `compatible` is true , because old user data phone number is not canonicalize.
++ Set cli param `canonicalize-phone-numbers` is "" or `compatible` is true , because in old user data phone number is not canonicalize.
 + Change `number-regx` to `number-regex` and change regex match canonicalize after phone number